-She knows most people don’t see him that way.
-They assume that Ellijah, who is autistic and nonverbal, doesn’t understand them and isn’t very smart, the Oakland Park mom said.
-But since 2011, when Ellijah started attending Wingate Oaks Center in Fort Lauderdale, the boy has begun to thrive.
+Most assume that Ellijah, who is autistic and non-verbal, doesn’t understand them and isn’t very smart, the Oakland Park mom said.

+In 2011, Ellijah started attending Wingate Oaks Center in Fort Lauderdale, a Broward County school for special needs children, and the boy started to thrive.
 In two months, he was fully potty-trained.
 He started to use an iPad to communicate.
-For the first time, he made friends.
+For the first time in his life, he made friends.

 Born prematurely on Nov.
-17, 1999, in Plantation, Ellijah Smith grew to be a smiling, happy toddler.
+17, 1999, in Plantation, Ellijah Smith grew to be a bubbly, smiling toddler who was extremely social.
 But as the boy approached his third birthday, Smith said she knew something was wrong.
 “He didn’t talk or do some of the things other kids were doing,” she said.

-After testing, her pediatrician told her to stop stressing him out trying to teach him things.
+After testing the boy, her pediatrician told her to stop stressing out the child trying to teach him things.
 “They didn’t see a capability to learn,” Smith said.

 At age 5, officially diagnosed as autistic, Ellijah began learning visual cues, such as a stop sign his mom would hold up to halt tantrums.
 “I had to make pictures so he could show me what he wanted, but it was hard,” Smith said.
 “I’m not a mind reader.”